fabriziosalmi/synapse-ng/README.md

 Synapse-NG is a decentralized peer-to-peer network that functions as a living digital organism.
 It can think, make decisions, own resources, and evolve without central control.
 Each node is an autonomous agent, and together they form a collective intelligence.

-*[Insert a GIF of the dashboard or a high-level architecture diagram here]*

 ---